Cobalt Blue Tarantula

 Whilst moulting, it may look like the spider is dying.
 They tend to stop eating in the days leading up, then roll over onto their backs before the process begins.

 Do not touch the spider while it is moulting.
 This can kill the spider due to stress and shock.
-They are very vulnerable during and after moulting, so may display more aggression.
+They are very vulnerable during and after moulting, so may display even more aggression.

 Like a lot of spiders, the Male is at serious risk of being eaten when trying to mate.
 If you attempt to breed your spiders, be sure to remove the Male as soon as the deed is done, lest he become the Female’s dinner.